dorukkangal/fastlane-plugin-import_from_url/README.md

 import_from_url(
   url: "<the url of the Fastfile to be downloaded>", # Required and cannot be empty,
   path: "<the path of the Fastfile to be downloaded>", # Optional and default is fastlane/.cache
-  file_name: "<the name of the Fastfile to be downloaded>" # Optional and default is DownloadedFastfile )
+  file_name: "<the name of the Fastfile to be downloaded>" # Optional and default is the original name of the file )
 ```